 The BYOD Nightmare

-There are so many options to choose from when you're looking at purchasing a device.
-Touch screen, SSD, dedicated graphic, 5ghz, 2.4ghz.
-Microsoft Office Student, Microsoft office 365.
-Basically everything can, and in reality should be tailored to suit the student in your home.
+There are so many options to choose from when you're looking at purchasing a device: touch screen, SSD, dedicated graphic, 5ghz or 2.4ghz, Microsoft Office Student or Microsoft Office 365.
+Essentially everything can, and should be, tailored to suit the student in your home.

 1. Get information from the school

-We have worked with over 5 private schools most of whom have implemented their own BYOD program particularly in the senior years of high school.
+We have worked with more than five private schools, most of whom have implemented their own BYOD program - particularly in the senior years of high school.
 Each school is different, and each school will want various levels of control over the devices.
 So it's important you get the right device.
 The school should issue with a minimum spec for BYOD devices and should include information on the Windows version required, as well as any other applications that you need to source.

 2. Look at your child’s subjects

 Subjects like Design and Technology, Software Development, Photography and Arts are going to require a higher spec computer.
 They will need more RAM, and consideration needs to be given as to where projects are going to be stored.
 You may want to consider an external HDD for them if they are going to need a large amount of storage.

 Most schools are not going to have the capacity to manage backups on student devices.
 SO MAKE SURE YOU HAVE A BACKUP STRATEGY IMPLEMENTED AT HOME.
 Time and time again, students lose work the day before a major assignment is due.
 As much as it would be convenient for the schools to backup your child’s device, the reality is that to backup 100’s of laptops on the network at school is going to cost the school too much time and money.